annamatic/Bean2Baby/ReadMe.md

 ###### <a name="1"></a>What is Bean2Baby?
 ### Do you represent a community advocacy, patient advocacy or health organization that serves pregnant and new moms?
 This resource is for you!
-The Bean2Baby Guide consists oftimeline-based To-do Lists for U.S.-based overwhelmed / under-resourced pregnant and new parents.
-The content has been compiled and written to focus on providing simple “bite-sized” Tasks towards accessing healthcare and services and building  healthy habits, taking into account the issues that many under-resourced individuals face.
+The Bean2Baby Guide consists of timeline-based To-do Lists for U.S.-based overwhelmed / under-resourced pregnant and new parents.
+The content has been compiled and written to focus on providing simple “bite-sized” Tasks oriented towards accessing healthcare and services and building  healthy habits, taking into account the issues that many under-resourced individuals face.
 [Take a look.](#2)

+This resource grew out of an idea [I proposed](/openideo/maternal-health.md) for an [OpenIDEO](https://openideo.com/) challenge titled:
+**How might we reimagine the new life experience by addressing the diverse challenges of all mothers, babies, and those who care for them?** [Read my proposal here.](/openideo/maternal-health.md) [You can view the challenge and other participants' wonderful ideas here.](https://challenges.openideo.com/challenge/new-life/)

 ----
 ----